Funeral Insurance Frequently Asked Questions

 You may be able to do the whole process online, but it is always best to talk with an agent to ask questions, get clarifications, and make sure that you understand exactly what you are buying.
 One good strategy is to request a quote online and then talk with an agent.
 This way, you can be confident you are getting the best policy for you at the best price.
 An independent agent (also called a broker) is typically self-employed and represents a variety of companies.
 An exclusive agent represents only one company and may be an employee of the company they represent.

 Are you an insurance agent?
-Check this out.
+Check out the Funeralwise IMO.

 The type of insurance that is right for you will depend on your circumstances.
 The goal is to have a policy that will provide enough money to fund your funeral and burial.
 Most people find that a relatively small whole life policy will suit their needs.
 It is always a good idea to consult your financial advisor to get a definitive answer on what the outlook for your end-of-life situation will be.
 To learn more about the types of funeral insurance available, visit our funeral insurance page.

 The term “Whole Life” generally refers to “Ordinary Whole Life,” an insurance policy that will stay in force for the length of your life as long as you pay the premiums.
 Most whole life funeral insurance policies are “ordinary” whole life.
 A “Term” life insurance policy runs for a selected time period, typically 1, 5, 10, 15, 20, or 30 years.
 It is particularly important to be aware of the type of policy you have since the beneficiary payment will take place only if the insured dies within the specified period.
 If you are buying a term policy to cover funeral costs and die after the expiration period, there will be no funds to cover funeral expenses.